aridiosilva/DesignPrinciplesAndPatterns/README.md

 	}
 }
 ```
 Of course this is not the worst attribute of this kind of design.
-Programs that are designed this way tend to be littered with similar if/else or switch statement.
-Every
-time anything needs to be done to the Modem, a switch statement if/else chain will need to select the proper functions to use.
-When new modems are added, or modem policy changes, the code must be scanned for all these selection statements, and each must be appropriately modified.
+Programs that are designed this way tend to be littered with similar *if/else* or *switch statement*.
+Every time anything needs to be done to the *Modem Class*, a *switch statement* or *if/else chain* will need to select the proper methods to use.
+When *new modems* are added, or *modem policy changes*, the code must be scanned for all these *selection statements*, and each must be appropriately *modified*.

-Worse, programmers may use local optimizations that hide the structure of the selection statements.
-For example, it might be that the method is exactly the same for
+Worse, programmers may use *local optimizations that hide the structure of the selection statements*.
+For example, it might be that the method is exactly the same for *HAYES* and *COURRIER* modems.
-HAYES and COURRIER modems.
 Thus we might see code like this:

 ```java